I know this is likely to render meaningless the lives of many a reader, but you gaze upon the fifth-to-last Dark Souls Diary.

 Remember how Kingseeker Frampt, the giant snake-dog thing, doesn’t have any hands and thus has to carry stuff in his mouth?

 He wouldn’t last a second in the Tomb of the Giants.
 I’m not doing much better, honestly.
 I only have these two stupid hands, not four like I really need, or eight which would be even better; using the Skull Lantern means my shield hand is occupied.
 That means no shield.
-And for me, in a Souls game, no shield means my ass has been physically removed and nailed to a Vietnamese Kicking Pole, which is what you use when you want things to get kicked a lot.
+And for me, in a Souls game, no shield means my ass has been physically removed and nailed to a Kicking Wall, where it is kicked.

 I’d do okay against the horrors in the Tomb of the Giants if I just had a shield, I’m sure of it.
-As is they smack me around like I’m <inappropriate joke about Tina Turner>.
+As is they smack me around like a whimpering tetherball.

 Some interesting encounters down here.
 I ran into a young lady – Rhea of Thorolund – who I’d met at Firelink Shrine and then utterly forgotten about.
 God, there are so many characters in Dark Souls, I’ve been irresponsible in that aspect of the game.
 There are stories and people here.

 Rhea of Thorolund is high up the food chain in her homeland.
 Petrus, one of the very first people I met at Firelink, mentioned that he was there waiting for her.
 Later on she turned up with two very stern-looking bodyguards, who indicated she was on some kind of seriously dangerous god-crazy pilgrimage to somewhere.
 One of the guards asked if I’d like to come along, but he wanted to charge me for the privilege.
-Glad I didn’t take him up on it; I was about 12th level when I got the offer and my ass would have been physically removed and nailed to a Vietnamese Handing Things To Pole, which is what you use when you want things handed to you.
+Glad I didn’t take him up on it; I was about 12th level when I got the offer and my ass would have been physically removed and given to villains who would then hand it back to me, repeatedly, and in an unkind way.

 Rhea was alone and crying when I found her.
 She hadn’t spoken to me back at Firelink (she was too Important), but you take a person, strip them of their bodyguards, and leave them alone in the sepulchral blackness of the Tomb of the Giants, they get pretty fucking chatty when a friendly person comes along, Important or no.